BrianHaney2020/01-code-refactor/README.md

 This is my first homework file.

-I tried to element the usage of <div> tags to make the html more readable, and have the element reflect their actual usage in the document.
+I tried to eliminate the usage of div tags to make the html more readable, and choose the semantic element that reflects their actual usage in the document.

 I added alt attributes for the image.
 Note, I didn't do this for the background image in the CSS file.
 I wasn't sure whether than should be moved to the html file or not.
 Ultimately I chose to leave it where it was.